imranDev20/ecommerce-client/README.md

 # Complete Ecommerce

 Welcome to Complete Ecommerce!
 This is a Next.js application built with version 13.4.8, utilizing the Page Router for routing.
+The design is inspired from the popular MUI Ecommerce template [Bazaar Pro](https://bazar-react.vercel.app/)

 ## Live Demo